ajaykumarvemula/assignment2-Vemula/README.md

 | Biryani | Chicago | $12 |
 | prawns fry | kansas | $7 |
 | Chicken burger | Denton | $3|

+---

+# Pithy Quotations
+>*if you must be mad, be it not for the things of the world.
+Be mad with the love of God.*
+>*One must be very particular about telling the truth.
+Through truth one can realize God.*
+> - by **Ramakrishna paramahamsa.**